-The basis of the proposed amendments in the SOLAS convention is to carry out a detailed risk assessment for VOC toxicity in any shipboard operations involving OVE, such as oil tanker loading and ship bunkering operations.
+The basis of the proposed amendments in the SOLAS convention is to carry out a detailed risk assessment for

+VOC toxicity in any shipboard operations involving OVE, such as oil tanker loading and ship bunkering operations.
 The following mandatory task is proposed to be included in the SOLAS convention for all ships:

-- i.
-To conduct 'VOC Toxicity Hazard Assessment' (VOCTHA) for the location of venting points and manual sounding ports for cargo oil and bunker tanks (for cargo tanks as shown in Figure 1 and for bunker tanks as shown in Figure 2).
-It is proposed to be included in the SOLAS convention. - ii.
+- 1. To conduct 'VOC Toxicity Hazard Assessment' (VOCTHA) for the location of venting points and manual sounding ports for cargo oil and bunker tanks (for cargo tanks as shown in Figure 1 and for bunker tanks as shown in Figure 2).
+It is proposed to be included in the SOLAS convention. - 2.
 To conduct VOCTHA also for the tanker loading ports, where multiple loading operations are performed, and for the bunkering ports, to make a regional basis of strict compliance to stop VOC emission, as shown in Figure 3.
-This is proposed to be included in the MARPOL convention.
+This is proposed to be included in the MARPOL convention. - 3.1.1 Introduction of a new Chapter XI-3 titled 'Special measures to enhance maritime health' - No explicit and clear-cut acknowledgement and management of toxicity of VOC emission from oil vapour venting, affecting human health, exist in any IMO convention.
+It is proposed to include VOC

-Figure 2: P-V Valve arrangement and location of sounding points for a cargo tank, showing the probabilistic extent of VOC cloud for venting during the loading operation
+Figure 2.
+P-V Valve arrangement and location of sounding points for a cargo tank, showing the probabilistic extent of VOC cloud for venting during the loading operation

-Figure 3: Proximity of the bunker tank air vent and the sounding ports to the accommodation entrance
+Figure 3.
+Proximity of the bunker tank air vent and the sounding ports to the accommodation entrance

-Figure 4: Overview of VOC emission from a tanker loading port and ship bunkering operations at the anchorage
+Figure 4.
+Overview of VOC emission from a tanker loading port and ship bunkering operations at the anchorage